Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Main Results

-Naturally one may try to generalize the proving techniques in \cite{liWLZ2017near} which is for the one-dimensional case ($p = 1$) to handle the multi-dimensional case ($p > 1$).
-Indeed, we tried but didn't succeed, due to we believe insurmountable obstacles.
-We now explain.
 The basic structure of the proof in \cite{liWLZ2017near} is to split the Grassmann manifold $\Grassmann_p(\bbR^d)$, where the initial guess comes from, into two regions: the \emph{cold region} and \emph{warm region}.
 Roughly speaking, an approximation $U^{(n)}$ in the warm region means that $\N{\tan\Theta(U^{(n)}, U_* )}_{\F}$ is small while it in the cold region means that $\N{\tan\Theta(U^{(n)}, U_* )}_{\F}$ is not that small. $U_*$ sits at the ``\emph{center}'' of the warm region which is wrapped around by the cold region.
-The proof is divided into two cases: the first case is when the initial guess is in the warm region and the other one is when it is in the code region.
+The proof is divided into two cases: the first case is when the initial guess is in the warm region and the other one is when it is in the cold region.
 For the first case, they proved that the algorithm will produce a sequence convergent to the principal subspace (which is actually the most significant principal component because it is for $p=1$) with high probability.
-For the second case, they first proved that the algorithm will produce a sequence of approximations that, after a finite number of iterations, will fall into the warm region with high probability, and then use the conclusion proved for the first case to conclude the proof because of the Markov property.
+For the second case, they first proved that the algorithm will produce a sequence of approximations that, after a finite number of iterations, will fall into the warm region with high probability, and then use the conclusion proved for the first case to conclude the proof due to the Markov property.